Hearing Australia

 Hearing Australia is a statutory authority constituted under the Australian Hearing Services Act 1991.

-Hearing Australia is the largest provider of government-funded hearing services in Australia.
-One of their areas of interest is hearing testing and rehabilitation of children under the age of 26.
+Hearing Australia is the largest provider of government-funded hearing services in Australia, with over 180 permanent locations and hundreds of visiting sites across Australia.
+They specialise in hearing assessment and rehabilitation of children under the age of 26, and adults with complex hearing needs.
+They also deliver extensive hearing services to Aboriginal and Torres’s Strait Islander communities through their First Nations Services Unit.

-Its research division, the National Acoustic Laboratories, broadly focuses its research into the areas of hearing assessment, hearing loss prevention, hearing rehabilitation devices, and hearing rehabilitation procedures.
+Hearing Australia’s research division, the National Acoustic Laboratories, broadly focuses its research into the areas of hearing assessment, hearing loss prevention, hearing rehabilitation devices, and hearing rehabilitation procedures.

+Hearing Australia was voted Most Trusted Hearing Services Provider by Reader’s Digest for 6 consecutive years from 2021-2026.

 History

 Hearing Australia is the current incarnation of the Acoustic Research Laboratory that was set up in 1942.
 Its initial purpose was the investigation of noise on behalf of the Australian Military during World War II.
 After the war it helped those children whose hearing was affected by earlier rubella outbreaks.

 The Commonwealth Department of Health (now the Department of Health, Disability and Ageing) took over the Laboratory and was renamed the Commonwealth Acoustic Laboratories, with the aim of providing hearing services for children and veterans.
 It was in 1973 renamed the National Acoustic Laboratories.

 The Australian Hearing Services Act 1991 established it as Australian Hearing Services, a Commonwealth Government statutory authority.
 The name National Acoustic Laboratories was retained for its research division.
-When the Department of Human Services was formed in 2004, the agency now known as Australian Hearing was moved into its portfolio.
+When the Department of Human Services was formed in 2004, the agency known as Australian Hearing was moved into its portfolio.
+In 2020, they rebranded from Australian Hearing to Hearing Australia.

 Eligibility criteria

+Anyone can attend Hearing Australia, as they see both private and government funded clients.
+Funded services are available for clients who meet eligibility criteria through the Hearing Services Program Voucher and Community Services Obligation (CSO) Schemes, the National Disability Insurance Scheme, the Department of Veteran Affairs, and private health insurance.